YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBMBPFLDIS
 ------------------

-DBMBPFLDIS, xxxx Master bit map shows this map full, in disagreement with both disk and INTEG results
+DBMBPFLDIS, xxxx Master bit map shows this map full, in disagreement with both disk and INTEG result

 MUPIP Error: This is a MUPIP INTEG error.
 Refer to the topic `MUPIP INTEG Errors in the About This Manual section <./about.html#mupip-integ-errors>`_.